brpaz/go-healthcheck/docs/checks/memory-check.md

 The Memory Check can be configured using the following options:

 - `WithName(name string)`: Sets the name of the check.
 - `WithWarnThreshold(threshold float64)`: Sets the RAM usage percentage threshold to trigger a warning status.
 Default is 80.0 (80%).
+Values should be between 0.0 and 100.0.
-- `WithFailThreshold(threshold float64)`: Sets the RAM usage percentage threshold to trigger
+- `WithFailThreshold(threshold float64)`: Sets the RAM usage percentage threshold to trigger a failure status.
+Default is 90.0 (90%).
+Values should be between 0.0 and 100.0.

 ## Example